r4victor/tenthousandmeters/content/blog/python_bts_01.md

 #### code object

-We saw what bytecode of a simple function looks like.
+We saw what the bytecode of a simple function looks like.
 But a typical Python program is more complicated.
-How does the VM execute a module that contains function definitions and make function calls?
+How does the VM execute a module that contains function definitions and makes function calls?

-Consider a program:
+Consider the program:

 ```python
 def f(x):